emberjs/rfcs/text/0626-invoke-helper.md

 the effect or run it eagerly.
 It will run as scheduled, until the helper is destroyed.

-Using `destroy()` from the destroyables API on the helper instance will trigger its destruction early.
+Using `destroy()` from the destroyables API on the helper reference will trigger its destruction early.
 Users can do this to clean up a helper before the parent context is destroyed.